Low Cholesterol Diet: An Overview

 - Adding cholesterol-lowering foods to your diet, such as margarines containing plant stanols or plant sterols.

-When considering a low cholesterol diet, there are two important factors to keep in mind:
+When considering a low cholesterol diet plan, there are two important factors to keep in mind:

 - Cholesterol is only found in animal-based foods, such as meats and dairy products